 To establish this point clearly, we replicate the method adopted by Hummels (2007) exposed above on our database (which is the same as his until 2004).
 The results are reported in Figure 5.
 The dotted line labeled "expenditure/import value" represents the unfitted measure of transport costs (TCt in the above terminology) and the plain line labeled "fitted ad-valorem rate" is the measure of "pure" transport costs, i.e. composition effects excluded (TCt).
-In Panels (a) (for Air) and (b) (for Vessel), we report the transport costs measures (fitted and unfitted) expressed as a percentage of the export price, as in Hummels (2007).
-To ease the interpretation of the trends, we express them as indices with the reference value 100 in 1974, in Panels (c) and (d) for Air and Vessel respectively.
+In Panels (a) (for air) and (b) (for vessel), we report the transport costs measures (fitted and unfitted) expressed as a percentage of the export price, as in Hummels (2007).
+To ease the interpretation of the trends, we express them as indices with the reference value 100 in 1974, in Panels (c) and (d) for air and vessel respectively.

-Figure 5: Characterizing the time trends: Applying Hummel's (2007) method
+Figure 5: Characterizing the time trends: applying Hummel's (2007) method